ItEndsWithTens/Arbatel/README.md

   #### Windows
   - [Visual Studio](https://visualstudio.microsoft.com/vs/community/) 2017 or newer
-    - The "F# language support" component must be also installed in order to build the custom OpenTK codebase.
   - Up to date PowerShell (part of the [Windows Management Framework](https://docs.microsoft.com/en-us/powershell/wmf/overview))
     - WMF 5.1 is included with Windows 10, and works as-is, but earlier versions of the OS may have outdated framework installations, preventing the Nuke build script from properly passing some arguments down into MSBuild.